Alpine k3s based single node Kubernetes cluster.

 You'll find yourself at the login prompt and the username is

-if you read the notes post login you'll see it mentions running a script to install Alpine.
+the notes post login you'll see it mentions running a script to install Alpine.

 Follow the directions and reboot.
 If you're running inside a VM for initial testing now is a good time to take a snapshot.